 Nepal’s Trekking Seasons Explained:

-If you are a serious mountain lover trekking as you know, for you there is never a bad time for trekking in Nepal you would be trekking every day no matter the elements.
-However, for most of us mere mortals, some months are much more welcoming than others.
 Those mighty Himalayas with their magnetic attraction have a large influence on weather patterns, dictating the days like the Gods they truly are.
 Because of this, forecasts are hard to make when the giant ranges of Everest, Annapurna, and Dhaulagiri have their say.
 There are of course times when you can be fairly certain what the weather will do.

 Just like the majority of counties in the world, Nepal has four distinct seasons, winter, spring, summer, and autumn with each of them having its own character and offering different options and reasons for choosing that particular time of year to visit.